guard/guard-minitest/README.md

 ## Ruby on Rails

+### Spring

+Due to complexities in how arguments are handled and running tests for selected files, it's best to use the following spring command:

+guard "minitest", spring: "bin/rails test" do
+  ...
+end

+(For details see #130).

+### Rails gem dependencies

 Ruby on Rails lazy loads gems as needed in its test suite.
 As a result Guard::Minitest may not be able to run all tests until the gem dependencies are resolved.